OpenMDAO/OpenMDAO-Framework/docs/concurrent.rst

 information via the ``extra_resources`` attribute.
-The RAM method :ref:`max_request() <resource.py>` can be useful for generating the ``extra_resources`` attribute value when the sub-model contains resource descriptions (for example when the sub-model contains a wrapper for a parallel CFD code).
+The RAM method :ref:`max_request() <resource.py>` can be useful for generating the ``extra_resources`` attribute value when the sub-model contains resource descriptions (for example, when the sub-model contains a wrapper for a parallel CFD code).
 In some circumstances, particularly when submitting from a Windows client to a Linux server (or vice-versa), there will be spurious Python incompatibilities.